Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 dbt run -m tfm_book+
 ```

-Now lets go back to Snowflake worksheets and run a query to see the results:
+Now let's go back to Snowflake worksheets and run a query to see the results:
 ```sql
 SELECT *
   FROM dbt_hol_dev.l20_transform.tfm_daily_position_with_trades